Updated June 2, 2023

 Share Excel Workbook

-Share Excel Workbook option is available under the Review menu tab under the Changes section, which is used to share the worksheet with any recipient of the same organization if they all are connected using MS Outlook.
-Share Excel Workbook allows the other recipient to review the document or file, make the changes as well.
-We can also highlight the changes done by other user and accept or reject those changes if any of them does not match the criteria.
+The share Excel Workbook option is available under the Review menu tab under the Changes section, which is used to share the worksheet with any organization recipient if they are connected using MS Outlook.
+It allows the other recipient to review the document or file and make the changes.
+We can also highlight the changes done by other users and accept or reject those changes if they do not match the criteria.